Preservation activities at the François-Mitterrand Library consist of the following:

-The role of the central department, based at the François Mitterrand Library, is to coordinate and financially manage all the department’s activities.
-The department therefore has experts in binding, restoration, micrography, and digitization, as well as definition workshops that combine documents into batches requiring similar treatment and send them to internal workshops or external service providers.
+The role of the Preservation Department management, based at the François-Mitterrand Library, is to coordinate and financially manage all the department’s activities.
+It therefore includes experts in binding, restoration, micrography, and digitization.
+It is supported by a Central section which concentrates other cross functional activities: definition workshops that combine documents into batches requiring similar treatment and send them to internal workshops or external service providers, IT coordination, a training unit, as well as the coordination of the emergency plan for safeguarding collections.

 - maintenance (minor repairs and cleaning)